Burly0/THM-Olympus-CTF/README.md

 ![image](https://user-images.githubusercontent.com/90036439/223985036-95de1514-234a-4bfb-8717-edfccd387bd5.png)

 Let's put together what we know.
 The IT guy made sure that the files that are sent to the server via chat have a random name.
 We also know that all messages are stored in the database including the files we send.
+We can make a php file containing a reverse shell or one that executes commands on the server.
+Upload it to the server via the chat.
+Dump the database and get its name

 ```bash
 root@ip-10-10-70-200:~# cat totalyNotEvileFile.php